markomanninen/hyml/doc/minimal.rst

 These all are symbols used in Hy `macro notation <http://docs.hylang.org/en/latest/language/api.html#quasiquote>`__, so they should be self explanatory.
-But to make everything clear, in the MiNiMaL macro they work other way around.
+But to make everything clear, in the MiNiMaL macro they may look they work other way around.

 Unquote (``~``) and unquote-splice (``~@``) gets you back to the Hy code evaluation mode.
 And quasiquote (`````) sets you back to MiNiMaL macro